📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 Key Insights

-1. Individuals can apply for a divorce if they consider Australia their permanent home, are Australian citizens, or have lived in Australia for at least 12 months before applying.
+1. You can apply for a divorce if you are an Australian citizen, consider Australia your permanent home, or have lived in Australia for at least 12 months.

-3. Divorce applications can be solo (one party applies) or joint (both parties apply together).
-Solo applications require the applicant to serve divorce documents on the other party.
+3. Divorce applications can be filed solo or jointly; solo filings require serving documents on the other party.

 Who is eligible to get divorced?

-Australia has no-fault divorce.
-This means that your reason for divorcing is irrelevant.
-All that matters is that the marriage broke down with no prospect of reconciliation.
+Australia has a no-fault divorce system, meaning your reason for divorcing is irrelevant.
+All that matters is that the marriage has irretrievably broken down with no prospect of reconciliation.
+To be eligible, you must have been separated for 12 months before filing for divorce.

 Separation requirements

-The Court must be satisfied that you and your spouse have lived separately for at least 12 months.
+The Family Court of Australia must be satisfied that you and your spouse have lived separately for at least 12 months.
 There must also be no likelihood of resuming married life.
 There’s no official process for establishing a separation date.
 However, a separation can be demonstrated in various ways, including:

 • Informing family and friends;